aidansunbury/trpc-ui/packages/trpc-ui/README.md

 }
 ```

-Let's say on your backend, you want to have a zod validator like this.
+Let's say on your backend, you want to have a zod validator like this, which supports data types not supported by json directly.

 ```ts
 import { z } from "zod";